 All Local DMA transfers are burst transfers, once the DMA requests the bus and the bus is acknowledged, the DMA will transfer an exact burst of bytes programmed in the Data Configuration Register (DCR) then relinquish the bus.
 If there are remaining bytes in the FIFO the next burst will not be initiated until the FIFO threshold is exceeded.
-If desired the DMA can empty/fill the FIFO when it acquires the bus.
 If BACK is removed during the transfer, the burst transfer will be aborted.
 (DROPPING BACK DURING A DMA CYCLE IS NOT RECOMMENDED.)